 And that’s exactly right, because that public/private cloud mix offers organisations the best of both worlds: public cloud offers expansion and redundancy at the click of a button with near-limitless capacity on command, it delivers world-class security and compliance because providers literally have to in order to remain competitive, and it’s easily accessed and administered by design.

 Private cloud, meanwhile offers the control, performance, and security organisations need for specific workloads and their own peace of mind.
 Leveraging both public and private cloud services for maximum flexibility and performance, then, is a no-brainer.
+This hybrid can ensure that your cloud backup and restore needs are met and your essential data is kept secure.

 Someone else’s datacentre